What is a Risk Retention Group?

 Are Risk Retention Groups part of any state guaranty fund?

 No. Because the LRRA is a US Federal law, risk retention groups are not part of any state guaranty funds.
-Recreation Risk Retention Group intends to maintain conservative financial ratios to demonstrate its independent financial strength.
+Recreation RRG demonstrates its independent financial strength with conservative financial ratios and reinsurance.

-Every policy issued by Recreation Risk Retention Group will have the following notice:
+Every policy issued by Recreation RRG contains the following notice:

 NOTICE: This policy is issued by your risk retention group.
 Your risk retention group may not be subject to all of the insurance laws and regulations of your State.
 State insurance insolvency guaranty funds are not available for your risk retention group